Fifty Years of SAR Automatic Target Recognition: The Road Forward: Evolution of SAR Target Detection

-\textit{ii) Main issues and facts:} First, the evaluation framework still relies on a single metric such as mAP50, which does not adequately reflect the overall performance of the model in aspects such as missed detection, false detection, localization accuracy, and small target performance.
-Second, inconsistencies in experimental conditions and implementation details (\textit{e.g.}, data augmentation, hyperparameter configuration, and backbone selection) limit the credibility of comparisons.
-More importantly, most methods have not released their code, which seriously undermines reproducibility and subsequent research.
-Finally, there is a clear gap between current detection setups and practical application scenarios.
-The generalizability of the models under real-world conditions, such as complex environments, extreme weather, target occlusion, and deformation, still needs systematic verification.
+\textit{(ii) Main Issues and Facts:} Evaluation frameworks often rely on singular metrics like mAP50, failing to adequately reflect overall performance across critical aspects such as missed/false detections, localization accuracy, and small target handling.
+Second, inconsistencies in experimental setups and implementation details (e.g., data augmentation, hyperparameters, and backbone) compromise comparison credibility.
+More importantly, the lack of publicly released code in most studies severely undermines reproducibility.
+Finally, a significant gap remains between current detection setups and real-world applications, as model generalizability under complex conditions, such as adverse weather, occlusion, and deformation, still lacks systematic verification.